Goldenone2/Hamilton-s-Frog-GBS/Sample_Comparison.md

 ![](Swab.Tissue.Jitter_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 ### Forwards Reads

-We can see there is a significant difference between our two sample types, I need to find out whether this is because of 1) sample quality or 2) sequencing / lab error.
+We can see there is a significant difference between our two sample types.
+Before these results are published, I need to find out whether this is because of 1) sample quality or 2) sequencing / lab error.
 So, I’ve counted the number of forwards reads from all our samples, with and, without quality control by Cutadapt.

 ``` r
 # Load data, and add sample information